josiahcoad/IntroNeuralNetworks/README.md

 ### Quickstart Instructions

 Thanks to our friends at **Jupyter Binder**, you can now run the code in an interactive enviroment without installing or downloading anything 🎉.
 Please click the following link to run in the browser.
+Give it a few minutes to boot up.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/josiahcoad/IntroNeuralNetworks/master)